RTMC Reconnaissance Battalion: History

-In 1965, the Royal Thai Marine Corps (RTMC) established a Reconnaissance Company tasked with amphibious reconnaissance in preparation for amphibious warfare operations.
-Its missions also included direct action, irregular warfare, special operations behind enemy lines, reconnaissance in difficult and hazardous terrain, and support for naval boarding operations.
-On 27 November 1978, the company was expanded into the Reconnaissance Battalion.
+In 1965, the Royal Thai Marine Corps (RTMC) established the Reconnaissance Company, tasked with conducting amphibious reconnaissance to shape future amphibious warfare operations.
+Its core mandates encompassed direct action, irregular warfare, Marine Special Operations in denied areas, and tactical reconnaissance across hazardous terrain, as well as supporting maritime interdiction and VBSS operations.
+To meet expanding operational requirements, the company was officially expanded and redesignated as the Reconnaissance Battalion on 27 November 1978.
 Today, the battalion is composed of a headquarters company (with an attached wardog platoon), one amphibious reconnaissance company, and two V-150 patrol vehicle companies.
 It is commanded by an RTMC lieutenant colonel and remains based at Sattahip.

-A small number of Marine Recon members saw combat in 1972, when they were deployed to Laos as part of Volunteer Battalion Commando 61g, which fought on the Plain of Jars.
-As a formation, Recon Battalion companies are assigned to RTMC regiments on an as-needed basis.
+A small number of Marine Recon members saw combat in 1972, when they were deployed to Laos as part of Volunteer Battalion Commando 61G, which fought on the Plain of Jars.
+In terms of organizational structure, Recon Battalion companies are assigned to RTMC regiments on an as-needed basis.
+During these operations, the Marine Recon personnel demonstrated maximum efficiency in small-unit ambush tactics and tactical intelligence collection within high-risk areas, frequently encountering enemy patrols or larger hostile forces.
+Their actions inflicted severe damage on opposing forces, particularly by disrupting enemy logistics.

-Since 1975, Thai Marines have deployed to Narathiwat as the Force Reconnaissance Battalion.
-In 1977, they successfully overran a communist base at Krung Ching in Nakhon Si Thammarat Province, maintaining a presence there until 1981.
-In December 1978, reconnaissance teams were dispatched to the Mekong River during border skirmishes with the Pathet Lao, the communist political movement and organization in Laos.
+Since 1975, Royal Thai Marines have deployed reconnaissance teams to Narathiwat.
+In 1977, they successfully overran a communist insurgent base at Krung Ching in Nakhon Si Thammarat Province, securing the area until 1981.
+In December 1978, operations expanded as teams from the newly formed Reconnaissance Battalion were dispatched to the Mekong River during border skirmishes with the Pathet Lao.

-In 1988, the Royal Thai Marine Corps formed a Marine Recon anti-terrorist team.
+In 1988, the Royal Thai Marine Corps formed a Marine Recon Anti-Terrorist Team.
 The following year, one company was attached to an RTMC task force in Chanthaburi for operations along the Thai–Cambodian border.
 Recon personnel are airborne-qualified through the RTMC parachute school at Sattahip, where they complete eight jumps, including one night jump and two water jumps.
-In addition, all Recon Marines must complete a rigorous three-month amphibious reconnaissance course at Sattahip, which covers advanced land and sea tactics.
+In addition, all Recon Marines must complete a rigorous three-month amphibious reconnaissance course at the base, which covers advanced air, land, and sea tactics.

-On February 13, 2013, the Battle of Bacho took place when around 50 RKK insurgents launched an assault on the Royal Thai Marine base held by the 2nd Rifle Company, 32nd Task Force Narathiwat.
-Anticipating the attack from intelligence received two to three days earlier, the base had been reinforced with a defensive plan.
-The Marine commander strengthened the position by deploying 11 Recon Marines and 17 Navy SEALs, ensuring the defenders were well-prepared for the engagement.
+On 13 February 2013, the Battle of Bacho commenced when approximately 50 Runda Kumpulan Kecil (RKK) insurgents undertook an assault on the Royal Thai Marine forward operating base held by the 2nd Rifle Company, 32nd Task Force Narathiwat.
+Anticipating the attack from military intelligence received days prior, the Marine commander reinforced the defensive position by deploying 11 Recon Marines and 17 Royal Thai Navy SEALs.
+This readiness ensured the infantry Marine defenders were prepared for the engagement, inflicting heavy casualties on the insurgent group.
 The clash ended with 16 insurgents killed, while no casualties were sustained by either the Recon Marines or the Navy SEALs.